SunilSalaria/vue-portfolio/README.md

-# vue-portfolio ::- Create portfolio for frontend profile for myself in vue3 with bootstrap5 + sass theming.
+# vue-portfolio ::- Create portfolio for frontend profile for myself in vue3 + tailwindcss theming.

 ==================